cloud-gov/product/OnboardingChecklist.md

 * [ ] Read through [the Overview section of cloud.gov](https://cloud.gov/overview/) for a broader understanding of cloud.gov, especially as we present it to potential customers/users.
 * [ ] Read the [January 2016 cloud.gov "Executive Business Case" document](https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#) for greater context about cloud.gov's potential impact in government.
 * [ ] Read the [House Oversight and Government Reform Committee (July 12 2017) document](https://docs.google.com/document/d/1kDJdaPw7DSBPSa-XH-YsQpJVOmRKSK8sAghNhPFpegE/edit) for official answers to important questions.
-* [ ] [Deploy a sample application to cloud.gov](https://cloud.gov/docs/getting-started/your-first-deploy/) to get familiar with the basics of the PaaS from a user's perspective.
+* [ ] [Deploy a sample application to cloud.gov](https://cloud.gov/quickstart/) to get familiar with the basics of the PaaS from a user's perspective.
-* [ ] We use JIRA for [macro-level cadence and roadmapping](https://cm-jira.usa.gov/secure/PortfolioPlanView.jspa?id=138&sid=138#backlog).
+* [ ] We use Trello for [macro-level cadence and roadmapping](https://trello.com/b/03DgpOUQ/cloudgov-feature-kanban).
 * [ ] Read the [Delivery Process document](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md) to learn about how we work.
 * [ ] Read our [service disruption guide](https://cloud.gov/docs/ops/service-disruption-guide/) to learn how we handle customer-facing service disruptions.
 * [ ] Join [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov) so you can participate in team-wide internal communication.